codeformuenster/schueler-geschichtswettbewerb-muenster/README.md

 The website folder contains the prototype for the website.

-The url localhost/karte presents the starting view of the prototype.
+The url localhost/karte/karte presents the starting view of the prototype.

-localhost/karte/karte contains the map with all locations marked on it.
-Clicken on a marker shows the name of the location and provides a link to a detailed view of the location
+The view contains the map with all places of the database marked on it.
+Each marker contains a popup linking to a detail-view of each place.
+Above the map a filter is included in which places can be searched by their name.

-localhost/karte/orte displays a list of all locations that are entered in the database.
-The list can be filtered by name.
-Every entry links to a detail view that shows the location on a map and lists all submissions related to the location.
+localhost/karte/beitraege contains a filter with which all submissions can be filtered.
+The filter includes options for every query listed in the 2020_11_11_Verschlage_Suchanfragen.pdf file.
+The results are displayed in a table and every table entry links to a detailed view of the submission.
+The detailed view displays all data regarding the submission.

 A django admin user exists with the following login data:
   user: admin
   password: Geschichtswettbewerb123

 with python manage.py createsuperuser a new one can be added.
 Under localhost/admin the database entries can be edited.
 This includes the possibility to add new ones and remove entries.
 The page to edit place entries (localhost/admin/karte/ort) includes the functionality to reverse-geocode the entered place to a location.

 In the Website/geschichtswettbewerb/geschichtswettbewerb/settings.py file the connection to the sql database needs to be made.
 Once the connection is established, the database needs to be migrated to the project.